Jcw218/JcwDrafting-GigaVoron/Install Tutorial - BTT pi v1.2.md

       ./kiauh/kiauh.sh

     - type 4 for no and remeber my choice
+    - type 1 for install ENTER
+    - (OPTIONAL INSTALL) type 9 for obico ENTER
+    - (OPTIONAL CONFIG) run through the process of setting up your obico account and link it by using the code or the search function in the phone app
+    - type B for back ENTER
     - type 2 for update ENTER
-    - type 1 for updating klipper ENTER
+    - type a Update all ENTER
-    - once finished select 2 for updating moonraker ENTER
+    - if prompted for anything type ENTER for the default option
-    - once finished select

   - Install Octopus Pro Adapter Bracket using the same 4 screws.